Riiven Threads

 Choosing the gap that picks the color

-Semiconductor Band Gap Theory physics matured 1993 Shuji Nakamura, Isamu Akasaki
+Semiconductor Band Gap Theory physics matured 1993 Shuji Nakamura, Isamu Akasaki, Hiroshi Amano

 Color is an energy.
 To make blue light, you must build a crystal with exactly the right gap.

 Every photon an LED emits corresponds to a specific energy jump inside a semiconductor.
 To get blue, green, or warm white, you need a material whose band gap matches that energy.
-Shuji Nakamura and Isamu Akasaki cracked the blue problem in 1993 by tuning gallium nitride alloys.
+Nakamura, Akasaki and Amano cracked the blue problem by 1993 by tuning gallium nitride alloys, work that took the 2014 Nobel in physics.
 Without that tuning, you cannot span the visible spectrum from one chip family.

 Without this field